darthven/ioc-lib.js/README.md

                 "__comment__components__name__": "The name of the component",
                 "name": "component_name",

-                "__comment__components__classPath__": "The path to the class which instance\nwill be registrated in context as the component", "classPath": "component_class_path",
+                "__comment__components__classPath__": "The path to the class which instance will be registrated in context as the component", "classPath": "component_class_path",

-                "__comment__components__scope__": "Enumeration of two possible component's scopes.\nIt can be represented as two types of values:\n 1) SINGLETON (component based on this object will be created once in the application context)\n 2) PROTOTYPE (component can be created several times as the copies of the one main instance)", "scope": "component_scope",
+                "__comment__components__scope__": "Enumeration of two possible component's scopes.
+                It can be represented as two types of values:
+                 1) SINGLETON (component based on this object will be created once in the application context)
+                 2) PROTOTYPE (component can be created several times as the copies of the one main instance)", "scope": "component_scope",

                 "__comment__components__properties__": "The array of properties of the component",